 - Request to have a thyroid protector whenever you have an x-ray.
 Radiation destroys the thyroid, but often the thyroid protectors have been removed because they are cumbersome to the technicians.
 Also don’t have unnecessary x-rays.
 This includes having yearly dental x-rays.
 They are great for your dentist’s bottom line but may not be in the best interest for the patient.

 - Get a thermogram instead of a mammogram so you aren’t exposing your breasts to harmful radiation.

 - Include iodine-rich foods such as sea kelp, wakame, sea salt, yogurt from grass-fed animals, eggs, cranberries and strawberries.

-- Remove soy and other polyunsaturated oils from your diet and substitute with Organic Virgin Coconut Oil instead.
+- Remove soy and other polyunsaturated oils from your diet and substitute with extra virgin olive oil and Organic Virgin Coconut Oil instead.

 - Those with a low functioning thyroid may have issues when consuming large amounts of raw goitrogenic foods.
 Goitrogens are naturally-occurring chemicals that are found in certain raw foods such as: broccoli, cabbage, Brussels sprouts, cauliflower, bok choy, kale, radishes, kohlrabi, rutabagas, soy, turnips, and mustard greens.
-Rotating your vegetables and lightly steaming them will eliminate this issue.
-Read more below.
+Rotating your vegetables regularly and/or lightly steaming them will eliminate this issue.
+Read more about this below.

-- Remove sugar from your diet as it also interferes with thyroid function
+- Remove sugar from your diet as it interferes with thyroid function

 - Eat organically whenever possible to avoid pesticide and herbicides that are hormone disruptive.